 Fish are cold-blooded, which means their body temperature is close to and fluctuates with the temperature of their environment.
 In addition, all their bodily processes are greatly influenced by the water temperature.
 Water that is very cold or that has been under pressure can become supersaturated with dissolved gases.
 If the temperature rises or the pressure drops suddenly, these gases may expand rapidly.
 If fish have already been exposed to this supersaturated water, the gases they absorbed while breathing may also expand rapidly, releasing gas into the bloodstream.
 This is called gas bubble disease, and the small bubbles created can result in much tissue damage and death.
 Gas bubble disease in pond fish can be caused by owners filling an outdoor pond with well water using a hose.
 If the hose is submerged, gas in the incoming water will stay dissolved in the water and can cause problems.
 This is especially important if the water source is a deep well.
-To prevent this, the inflowing water can be sprayed as it hits the tank or pool.
+To prevent this, the inflowing water can be aerated by spraying it from above as it hits the tank or pool.

 The second type of ammonia problem is called old tank syndrome.
-While it is also characterized by high ammonia concentrations, it is completely different.
+Although it is also characterized by high ammonia concentrations, it is completely different.
 This problem is caused by a sudden and drastic drop in pH, often below 6.0, which kills bacteria in the biofilter.
 The loss of bacteria results in the high concentrations of ammonia, which are the hallmark of this problem.
 Simple water changes are not recommended, however, because an increase in pH may cause the ammonia present to become toxic, killing the fish.

 Leeches are parasitic bloodsuckers that may carry various blood parasites.
 Because they consume blood themselves, a heavy infestation with leeches can cause anemia.
-This does not necessarily mean that blood parasites are present.
+This does not necessarily mean that blood parasites are also present.
 Aquariums and ponds usually become infested with leeches by introduction of an infested fish or plant.
 There are some approved treatments, but avoiding leeches is best, and depopulating infested aquarium or pond fish and restarting the system is very effective.

 Parasites cause many digestive disorders in fish.
-Many parasites live harmoniously in, on, or around fish, but others cause problems such as weight loss and loss of appetite, and can lead to death in fry and other young fish.
+Many parasites live harmoniously in, on, or around fish, but others cause problems such as weight loss and loss of appetite and can lead to death in fry and other young fish.
 Spironucleus and Hexamita are protozoan parasites that attack the intestines of cichlids, bettas, gouramis, and other aquarium fish.
 The seriousness of the infection is directly related to the number of parasites present.
 Crowded conditions, shipping, handling, and other stressful situations can trigger outbreaks.
 Broodstock and ornamental cichlids should be watched especially carefully.
-Signs of infection may include lethargy, thinning, and white, stringy feces.
+Signs of infection may include lethargy, weight loss, and white, stringy feces.

 Both larval and adult tapeworms are sometimes found in fish.
 Aquarium fish and carp may be purchased with heavy infections, but they have limited exposure once in the aquarium unless they are fed infected intermediate hosts.
 Heavily infested fish may lose weight and appear lethargic.
 Treatment with an appropriate antiparasitic drug may be effective.